themrinmoy/themrinmoy/README.md

-- 👋 Hi, I’m @themrinmoy
+- 👋 Hi, I’m Mrinmoy.
-- 👀 I’m interested in ...
+- 👀 I’m interested in nothing.
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning everything
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on nothing
-- 📫 How to reach me ...
+- 📫 How to reach me drop a mail(themrinmoy.c@gmail.com)

 <!---
 themrinmoy/themrinmoy is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.